-(regardless of the door position) thereby allowing products of combustion straight into the flue pipe during ignition.
-This heats up the flue quicker to generate draught sooner and enables lower emissions to be produced during a shorter ignition phase.

-- B) Sliding the operating rod to the closed position and depressing it firmly inwards and downwards into the slot until it latches fully into the CLOSED position allows the baffle flap to remain in the closed position permanently during all operation.
-This is useful where flue draw is very good even when the flue is cold. - C) Sliding the operating rod across into the AUTO slot position where the rod will be depressed by the door as it closes causes the baffle flap to open when the door is open and closes it when the door is closed.
+- A) Removing the end section of the operating rod to activate the IGN position allows the baffle flap to remain in the open position regardless of the door position, thereby allowing products of combustion straight into the flue pipe during ignition.
+This heats up the flue quicker to generate draught sooner and enables lower emissions to be produced during a shorter ignition phase. - B) Placing the removable end section back into the end of the baffle operating rod selects the AUTO position where the rod will be depressed by the door as it closes.
+This causes the baffle flap to open when the door is open and closes it when the door is closed.